 This tends to happen to plumper characters more often since their butts are naturally bigger targets.

-A super trope to Rump Roast, Butt Biter, Literal Ass-Kicking, Anal Probing, Thumbtack on the Chair, Shot in the Ass, Ass Shove Comedic Spanking, and Butt Brand.
+A super trope to Rump Roast, Butt Biter, Literal Ass-Kicking, Anal Probing, Thumbtack on the Chair, Shot in the Ass, Ass Shove, Comedic Spanking, and Butt Brand.
+Compare Attack the Tail, where the target is even further beyond the rear end.
 Contrast Butt Sticker and Ass Kicks You, where it's the butt that hurts someone else.
+See also Flirtatious Smack on the Ass, where it's not meant to be painful so much as sexy.

 - The page image is from Disney's Hercules, where the introduction to Pain and Panic has the two bumbling henchmen tripping down a flight of stairs and Pain landing bottom first onto Panic's horns.